-(date) (name of student) has satisfactorily completed the required year of internship in Counseling Psychology at (name of site) Evaluation letters from the site, including the final evaluation, signifying completion of the the Counseling Psychology Program. internship, are on file with the Coordinator of Signed, Coordinator of Internship, Counseling Psychology Program
+(date) (name of student) has satisfactorily completed the required year of internship in Counseling Psychology at (name of site) Evaluation letters from the site, including the final evaluation, signifying completion of the in the Counseling Psychology Program. nternship, are on file with the Coordinator of Signed, Coordinator of Internship, Counseling Psychology Program

-G. Waiver Procedure
+F. Waiver Procedure